Your new phone system is here — let's get you set up.

 You'll know you're done when: You see a confirmation that your Zoom account has been activated.

-Step 3: Sign in to profile Step 4: Sign in with Google Step 5: Choose @utecinc.org account
+Sign in to profile Sign in with Google Choose @utecinc.org account

-You'll know you're done when: You're signed in to Zoom and can see the main app interface.
+You'll know you're done when: You're signed in and can see the main Zoom interface.

-In the Zoom app, click the Phone tab in the left sidebar.
+Click the Phone tab in the left sidebar of the Zoom app.
 You'll see a setup prompt — click Setup and create a voicemail PIN (4–6 digits).

-Step 6: Click Phone tab Step 7: Set PIN and setup Step 8: Phone settings screen
+Click Phone tab Set PIN and setup Phone settings screen

 You'll know you're done when: You see the Phone tab with a dial pad and your assigned number.

-Go to the Zoom web portal to configure your voicemail.
-You can record a custom greeting, upload an audio file, or keep the default greeting.
+Go to the Zoom web portal to configure your voicemail greeting.
+You can record a custom greeting, upload an audio file, or keep the default.

-Step 9: Edit greeting Step 10: Add audio Step 11: Audio upload dialog Step 12: Enter voicemail message
+Edit greeting Add audio Audio upload dialog Enter voicemail message

-You'll know you're done when: Your voicemail greeting is set and notifications are configured.
+You'll know you're done when: Your voicemail greeting is saved.

-What happens next?
+You're all set!
 Your Zoom Phone account is now active.
-You can start making and receiving calls right away using the Zoom desktop app or web browser.
+You can start making and receiving calls right away using the Zoom desktop app, Zoom mobile app, or web browser.

 Using Zoom Phone — Day-to-Day Guide